Oldman10000/ski-carinthia/README.md

     $ python3 manage.py createsuperuser
     ```

 7. Finally, you will need to import the fixtures for the 'Resort' app.
-This is a json file which contains all of the data for each resort.
+This is a JSON file that contains all of the data for each resort.
 Use the following command in the CLI terminal:

     ```
     $ python3 manage.py loaddata resorts